 Today, I want to share a few books that have helped shape my view of eating and health.
 I don’t follow each book’s letter of the law, but I take their concepts and try to apply them to my everyday life.
 Most of them revolve around clean eating and taking care of your body, as nature intended it.

 ***Something to remember: you can check out all of these books from your local library (most likely).
 You don’t have to buy them right away.
 You can look through each one and decide if you want to purchase them.

 First up – Eat Right 4 Your Type by Dr. Peter D’Adamo.
-This book and concept was recommended to me by my Naturopath, when I went to see her in December.
+This book and concept were recommended to me by my Naturopath when I went to see her in December.
 D’Adamo’s book explores the four different blood types and the best foods to support your body.

 The idea stems from our ancestors; those with our blood types came from certain areas of the world and only ate certain things.
 He suggests that we should choose foods that are easier for our bodies to process and digest.

 Certain foods are beneficial, while others are toxic.